pepper-craft/geo-calculation-toolkit-api-docs/detail/coordinate-containment-in-a-circular-area.md

 ![coordinate-containment-in-a-circular-area](./img/coordinate-containment-in-a-circular-area.png)

-This image shows how the API checks whether a geographic coordinate is contained within a circular area defined by a center coordinate and radius.
+This image illustrates how the API checks whether a coordinate lies inside or outside a circle defined by a center and radius.

-- The circular area is represented by the label C and is defined by a central coordinate and a given radius.
+- A circular area is labeled as C and defined by a center coordinate and radius
-- Point A lies clearly outside the circular area and is not considered contained.
+- Input coordinates (e.g., A, B) are evaluated for their spatial relation to the circle
-- Point B is located within the bounds of the circle and is considered contained.
+- The API determines whether the input point is within the radius from the center

-The API returns a boolean value indicating whether the input coordinate is located inside the specified circular area.
+The API returns a boolean result indicating whether the coordinate is inside the circular area.

 ---